Contact us

 • rational background for the correction of functional imbalances, for therapy and, when appropriate, for the prevention of diseases.

-The foundation of the study of Pathophysiology has been established in Timișoara back to 1950 by Prof. Ioan Cotăescu, corresponding member of the Academy of Medical Sciences, who led the discipline until 1977.
-Under his supervision, teaching and research laboratories were organized and a complex research program was started addressing the pathomechanisms of cell metabolism integrated with studies of pharmacodynamics.
+The foundation of the study of Pathophysiology has been established in Timișoara back in 1950 by Prof. Ioan Cotăescu, corresponding member of the Academy of Medical Sciences, who led the chair until 1977.
+Under his supervision, teaching and research laboratories were organized and a complex research program was started addressing the pathomechanisms of cell metabolism integrated with studies of cell pharmacodynamics.

-From 1979 to 2009, under the leadership of Prof. Alexandru Cristescu, member of the Academy of Medical Sciences, a School of Pathophysiology has been settled in Timișoara and a program of modernization of both teaching and research activity was initiated by introducing methods of teaching and computer-assisted examination as well as by implementing a system of data acquisition and automatic processing of the results of experimental and functional investigations.
-A unitary teaching system was introduced to the General Medicine study program and unique lectures and laboratories notes were published in Romanian, English and French languages.
-The discipline has a long tradition in the field of cardiovascular research and one of the major topic was the study of myocardial ischemia/reperfusion injury as well as cardioprotective strategies.
+From 1979 to 2009, under the leadership of Prof. Alexandru Cristescu, member of the Academy of Medical Sciences, a School of Pathophysiology was established in Timișoara and a program of modernization of both teaching and research activity was initiated by introducing modern methods of teaching and computer-assisted examination as well as by implementing a system of data acquisition and automatic processing of the results of experimental and functional investigations.
+A unitary teaching system was introduced to the General Medicine study program whereby unitary lecture and laboratory notes were published in Romanian, English and French languages.
+The chair has a long-standing tradition in the field of cardiovascular research and one of the major topics was the study of myocardial ischemia/reperfusion injury as well as that of cardioprotective strategies.
 In the 90s, research contracts funded by the Academy of Medical Sciences allowed the construction of the equipment for body surface electrocardiographic mapping and of non-invasive exploration of peripheral circulation, respectively; also, the preclinical testing of several cardiovascular drugs was conducted.
-Under his leadership, the Laboratory for Functional Explorations, Laboratory for Experimental Electrophysiology, and Laboratory for In Vitro Experimental Studies were settled.
+Under his leadership, the Laboratory for Functional Explorations, Laboratory for Experimental Electrophysiology, and Laboratory for In Vitro Experimental Studies were established.

-Between 2009 and 2019, the discipline was led by Prof. Danina-Mirela Muntean who was particularly interested in increasing the quality of education, in terms of both using modern, interactive teaching methods and providing on-line updated lectures, as well as in continuing and expanding the fields of scientific research.
+Between 2009 and 2019, the chair was led by Prof. Danina-Mirela Muntean who has shown constant interest in increasing the quality of education, in terms of both using modern, interactive teaching methods and providing on-line updated lectures, as well as in continuing and expanding the fields of scientific research.

-Regarding the teaching activity, the lecture and the lab notes of Pathophysiology were uploaded on the university Moodle platform for all the students enrolled in the programs within the Faculty of Medicine, the information being regularly updated and adapted to the requirements of each specialization.
-The teaching activity is student-centered, aiming at the improving their communication skills and critical thinking in order to link the pathomechanisms of diseases (presented during the lectures) with the case studies and lab investigations (detailed during the laboratories).
+Regarding the teaching activity, the ppt presentions of both lectures and laboratories of Pathophysiology were uploaded on the university Moodle platform, the information being unitary for a certain study program and regularly updated and adapted to the requirements of each specialization.
+The teaching activity is student-centered, aimed at improving their communication skills and critical thinking in order to link the pathomechanisms of diseases (presented during the lectures) with the case studies and lab investigations (detailed during the laboratories).
 Development of analytical medical thinking and a unitary vision of diseases are prerequisites in order to prepare the students to formulate the diagnosis in their future clinical practice.
-The practical activity is carried out in five laboratories and has the following objectives: i) systematic analysis of pathological laboratory bulletins and functional explorations and case studies and ii) presentation of several diagnostic algorithms – in order to help the formulation of positive and differential lab diagnosis.
-Also, in line with the concept of “education through research”, demonstrative videos were recorded for the students showing experimental models on organs (isolated heart and vascular rings) and organelles (isolated mitochondria) and modern equipments (O2K-Oroboros oxygraph and the Seahorse-Agilent XF24e extracellular flux analyzer) currently used in the research activity.
+The practical activity is carried out in five laboratories and has the following objectives: i) systematic analysis through case studies of pathological laboratory bulletins and functional explorations, and ii) presentation of several diagnostic algorithms – in order to help the formulation of positive and differential diagnosis.
+Also, in line with the concept of “education through research”, demonstrative videos were recorded for the students, showing experimental models and modern research techniques (high-resolution respirometry using the Oxygraph 2K and the analysis of oxygen consumption coupled with the extracellular acidification rate assessment using the Seahorse XF24e flow analyzer) currently used in the research activity.

-As concerning the activity for scientific research, the members involved in translational cardiovascular research have implemented novel experimental models and research techniques, allowing them to become a competitive partner on the European research market and consolidate national and international interdisciplinary partnerships.
-Moreover, besides the translational research in the field of cardiovascular protection, in the past decade, special attention has been paid to the study of endothelial and mitochondrial dysfunction as potential therapeutic targets in cardio-metabolic, renal pathology, senescence and carcinogenesis.
-Other important research directions are represented by the investigation of the mechanisms of action of phytochemicals, the study of oxidative stress, and the contribution of arterial stiffness changes to the pathogenesis of cardiovascular diseases with or without comorbidities.
+As concerning the scientific research, the members involved in translational cardiovascular research have implemented novel experimental models and research techniques, allowing them to become a competitive partner on the European research market and identify/consolidate national and international interdisciplinary partnerships.
+Moreover, besides the translational research in the field of cardiovascular protection (including in humans), in the past decade, special attention has been paid to the study of endothelial and mitochondrial dysfunction as potential therapeutic targets in cardio-metabolic or renal pathology, senescence and carcinogenesis.
+Other important research directions are represented by the ex vivo investigation of the phytochemicals effects on endothelial and mitochondrial function, the study of oxidative stress with a systematic focus on MAO-related oxidative stress, and the contribution of arterial stiffness changes to the pathogenesis of cardiovascular diseases, in the presence or absence of comorbidities.

-The research projects carried out within the discipline since 2006 to date and until have allowed the endowment of the existing laboratories with novel equipments and, more important, 4 novel laboratories have been settled, as follows: Laboratory of Molecular Biology and Electrophysiology (2013), Laboratory of Confocal Microscopy (2012), Laboratory for Experimental In Vitro Studies (2010), Laboratory of Mitochondrial Studies (2008), the last one being a national premiere.
+The research projects carried out within our chair from 2006 to date have allowed the endowment of the existing laboratories with novel equipments and, more importantly, 4 novel laboratories have been established, as follows: Laboratory of Molecular Biology and Electrophysiology (2013), Laboratory of Confocal Microscopy (2012), Laboratory for Experimental In Vitro and In Vivo Studies (2010), Laboratory of Mitochondrial Studies (2008), the latter being a national premiere.

-In 2014, the Centre for Translational Research and Systems Medicine was established within the discipline of Pathophysiology, with the approval of the University Senate, under the coordination of Prof. Muntean M. Danina as director.
+In 2014, the Centre for Translational Research and Systems Medicine was established within the chair of Pathophysiology, with the approval of the University Senate, under the coordination of Prof. Muntean M. Danina as director.
 The centre consists of 6 laboratories where translational and interdisciplinary research activity is carried out, in preclinical-clinical partnership, aiming to contribute to the international visibility of the university.
-Since 2016, the centre was registered on the erris.ro website and starting with 2020 it was re-accredited, in partnership with the discipline of Public Health and Management, as Centre for Advanced Research of UMFVBT.
+Since 2016, the centre has been registered on the erris.ro website and starting with 2020 it was re-accredited, in partnership with the chair of Public Health and Sanitary Management, as one of the 10 Advanced Research Centres of the university, the related information being transferred in 2023 to the eertis.ro website.

-Students interested in the research activity are affiliated to the research centre, work under the direct supervision of the discipline members, participate in lab meetings where the results of the research activity of the team/research novelties are presented, attend national / international student conferences and finalize license theses.
-The discipline was also the host for foreign students which chose our university within the IFMSA (International Federation of Medical Students Association) Research Exchange summer program.
+Students interested in the research activity are affiliated to the research centre, work under the direct supervision of the chair members, participate in lab meetings where the results of the research activity of the team/research novelties are presented, attend national / international student conferences and finalize license theses.
+The chair was also the host for foreign students who chose our university within the IFMSA (International Federation of Medical Students Association) Research Exchange summer program.

-Currently, the discipline is led by Prof. Claudia Borza who is constantly concerned with maintaining the quality of the educational and research activities at national and international standards.
+Currently, the chair is led by Prof. Claudia Borza who is constantly concerned with maintaining the quality of the educational and research activities at national and international standards.

 Teaching activity

-The Pathophysiology lectures were posted between 2009 and 2015 on the discipline website.
-Starting with the academic year 2016-2017, both Pathophysiology lectures and practical laboratories, annually updated, are posted on the university Moodle e-learning platform.
+The Pathophysiology lectures were posted between 2009 and 2015 on the chair website.
+Starting with the academic year 2016-2017, both Pathophysiology lectures and laboratories, annually updated, are posted on the university Moodle e-learning platform.
+The members of the chair have agreed to the publication of the didactic materials (lecture and lab notes) in e-book format posted on the website of the “Victor Babeș” Publishing House (and also on the Moodle platform)

-Starting with the academic year 2013-2014, the volunteering program in the academic activity (VADA) was implemented, under the coordination of Prof. Danina M. Muntean.
-The program allows the best students from the IVth – VIth year of the Faculty of Medicine (Romanian, English and French sections) to participate as volunteers in either teaching/academic activities or research activity in our centre.
-So far, a number of 44 students have been enroled (of which 4 students from the English section and 3 from the French section).
+Starting with the academic year 2013-2014, in the Pathophysiology department the volunteering program in the academic activity (VADA) was implemented, under the coordination of Prof. Danina M. Muntean.
+The program allows students with the best results from the IVth – VIth year of the Faculty of Medicine (Romanian, English and French sections) to participate as volunteers in academic activities within the chair or research activities within the Centre for Translational Research and Systems Medicine.
+So far, a number of 46 students enrolled in the Medicine study program have completed the volunteer activity (of which 4 students from the English section and 3 from the French section).

-Students enrolled in the VADA volunteering program have participated with oral/poster presentations and won prizes in international and national scientific meetings for students and young researchers, e.g.:
+Students enrolled in the volunteering program and those affiliated to the research centre have participated with oral/poster presentations and have won prizes in international and national scientific meetings for students and young researchers, e.g.:

 1. Avram Vlad, Stud.
 Bucuras Petru, Stud.
 Lelcu Theia, Muntean, D. Teachers and Students: A Symbiosys for Excellence in Training.Timisoara Medical Education Days 3rd Edition, 24-26 March 2014, Timisoara, First Prize